statisticalbiotechnology/translong/docs/Logbook.md

 * Look into which genes explain most of the variation for interesting TFs, how much of the first principal component they make up

-* Test including a second principal component.
+* Test including a second principal component

 * Look into issues with the method, how principal components depend on linear relationships